 Gunther Eysenbach, MD, MPH, FACMI

 iproc (iproceedings) is a peer-review and publishing platform for conference papers, abstracts, posters, and presentations.
-JMIR Publications partners with leading conferences such as Medicine 2.0 or the Connected Health Symposium to provide peer-review and editing services, and/or to publish proceedings, posters, or abstracts.
+JMIR Publications partners with leading conferences such as Medicine 2.0 or the Connected Health Conference to provide peer-review and editing services, and/or to publish proceedings, posters, or abstracts.
 If you are a conference organizer or conference chair running a leading medical or technology conference, and wish to outsource the submission and peer-reviewing process, or are interested in hosting a virtual poster show or wish to publish electronic proceedings, or if you are looking for a permanent and open dissemination venue for presentations at your conference, please contact us to discuss partnership options.
 Starting in 2017, we will also accept individual submissions from researchers who wish to disseminate their poster presented at a major peer-reviewed conference.

 Telemedicine is defined as the use of electronic information and communication technologies for health care professionals to provide care to patients.
 Although available since the pre–COVID-19 era, a huge surge in teledermatology consultations occurred during the COVID-19 outbreak.
 As access to health care became limited and difficult due to repeated lockdowns, teledermatology helped us provide health care to our patients.
 Moreover, as dermatology is a visual field, it was even more suitable for teleconsultations.